FORCAM-FORCE-Bridge-API/samples-powershell/README.md

 ###### Access to a FORCAM FORCE Bridge API System

 _If you need access to a demo system please contact forcebridge@forcam.com._

+# Authentication

+A cmdlet wich authenticates to a FORCAM FORCE Bridge API and prints out the token information.

+Folder: "src\Public"